tm-a-t/telegram-bot-handbook/pages/folds/index.md

 #### Cons

-- Setting up requires an extra little step.
+- Setting up requires a little extra step.

 ## Reload the app when edited